 The touch-sensitive climate control panel fitted to the Mondeo in America has been ditched in favour of a far more user-friendly physical button set-up.
 You still get a large eight-inch central touchscreen for things like the radio and sat-nav, but the climate control and heated seats are now controlled via conventional buttons.

-A DAB radio/CD system is standard (including sat-nav on the Titanium grade), or a premium 12-speaker system is optional.
+Sat-nav and a DAB radio/CD system is standard, or a premium 12-speaker system is optional.
 Two USB connectivity ports are provided, while the latest SYNC3 voice-activated connectivity system enables you to make hands-free phone calls and hear text messages.
 It also lets you control music by using your voice, and allows wireless connections to your devices.
 Connectivity features such as Apple CarPlay and Android Auto are also included.

 In this review